Tejasv85Kumar/Fake-News-Headlines/README.md

 - places

 Example row in the dataset:
-subjects	act_with_objects	act_with_places	objects	places
+A Bollywood Actor argues inside a local train at midnight

-A Bollywood Actor	riding a scooter	arguing inside	a washing machine	a local train ▶ How to Run
+-> How to Run

 Install the required packages: